If you enjoy coffee, you’ve probably heard about Lungo coffee. The Ristretto, Doppio and now the Lungo are just variations of Espresso.

 Instructions

-- Grind your beans: Use a high-quality burr grinder to grind your coffee beans just before brewing.
-For a Lungo Espresso, you'll need to use a coarser grind than you would for a traditional espresso shot.
+- Grind your beans: Grind your coffee beans with a high-quality burr grinder just before brewing, using a little coarser grind compared to traditional espresso shot.

 - Start the extraction: Start the extraction process on your espresso machine and let the water run through the coffee grounds for approximately 30-40 seconds.
 This longer extraction time is what distinguishes a Lungo Espresso from a traditional espresso shot.